giomasce/mmpp/README.md

 ### macOS

-This is a bit more difficult.
-Unfortunately I am not a very good Mac user, so there might be a better way to do all of this.
-Feel free to suggest improvements and consider that all of this was done on macOS Sierra.

-First you have to install the Apple C++ compiler.
-It happened by magic on my computer: I wrote g++ in a console, and the operating system proposed me to install the compiler, and I said yes.
-For all the other dependencies, I resorted to [Homebrew](https://brew.sh), which you have to install following the instructions on their website.
-Then you have again a nice environment where you can install things by just writing their name.
-Open a terminal and give this command:
+Installing all the dependencies is a bit more complicated here.
+This process was tested on a pristine macOS High Sierra system.

+First you have to install the Apple command line developer tools.
+The operating system automatically proposes you to do that if you try to use the compiler: if you open a terminal and give the command `gcc`, a dialog will open proposing you to install the command line developers tools.
+You just need to click "Install" and follow the dialogs.
+You do not need to install the whole XCode.

+For all the other dependencies, I used [Homebrew](https://brew.sh): you simply need to go to their website and copy and paste the installation command in a terminal, then follow the instructions.
+With `brew` installed, things are nearly as simple as with `apt-get`:

     brew install z3 libmicrohttpd qt boost typescript

-Probably in order not to screw up the system, the qt package does not install binaries in any default path.
-If you want to use qmake directly, you need to add it manually to your terminal path:
+There is only a small catch: the `qt` package does not install binaries in any default path.
+If you want to use `qmake` directly, you need to add it manually to your terminal path:

     echo 'export PATH="/usr/local/opt/qt/bin:$PATH"' >> $HOME/.bash_profile

-Then you need to close and reopen the terminal and you can use the same commands as Linux:
+Then you need to close and reopen the terminal (to use the new path) and you can use the same commands as Linux:

     git clone https://github.com/giomasce/mmpp.git
     cd mmpp